Equal Pay Act Attorneys

-Federal laws ensure the rights of workers to be free from discrimination in the workplace based on race, religion, gender, national origin, disability, pregnancy, and other attributes.
+Federal laws ensure workers’ rights to be free from discrimination in the workplace based on race, religion, gender, national origin, disability, pregnancy, and other attributes.
 Many of these well-known protections have been in effect for decades.
 Even so, violations still occur.

 The Equal Pay Act (EPA) is one such protection.
-It became law in 1963 as an amendment to the Fair Labor Standards Act and sought to end wage disparities based on gender and guaranteed equal pay for equal work.
-The EPA established that men and women who perform substantially similar jobs must not be compensated differently.
+It became law in 1963 as an amendment to the Fair Labor Standards Act and sought to end wage disparities based on gender.
+The EPA guarantees equal pay for equal work and provides that men and women who perform substantially similar jobs must not be compensated differently.

 Gender Pay Disparities